Michael Gardiner: 2001-2004: All Australian Team and Best & Fairest award

-2005 Return to Football, First Grand Final and Off-field controversies
+2005-2006: return to football, first Grand Final and off-field controversies

 Gardiner played limited games in 2005, 12 in total for the year.
 He played more forward time and averaged 6 disposals per game and kicked 16 goals.
 He played in all of West Coast's Finals matches for the season, including the ultimately inconsequential 2005 AFL Grand Final.
 Gardiner was much maligned for his limited season, becoming a target for criticism from West Coast supporters.

 In May 2005, Gardiner and then West Coast teammate Ben Cousins were criticised for involvement with a group of alleged Perth crime figures.
 Cousins and Gardiner allegedly received phone calls from the crime figures both before and after incidents at the Metro City nightclub.
 Police questioned Cousins and Gardiner about the incidents.
 The Eagles told the pair that they were on their "last warning" and that their off field behaviour would not be tolerated.

 Gardiner's alleged off-field lifestyle issues were often seen as detrimental to the West Coast playing group and, in February 2006, in the midst of the Ben Cousins booze bus incident, he was dropped to the Western Australian Football League side Claremont indefinitely on grounds of poor performance and poor off field behaviour.

 Gardiner's 2006 season was limited to just 3 games.
 On 18 July 2006, Gardiner's playing contract was suspended indefinitely and he was fined $5,000 following his involvement in a traffic accident in the Perth suburb of Scarborough.
 While he escaped the accident with only minor injuries, West Coast Eagles chief executive Trevor Nisbett said that it was highly unlikely the club would renew his contract at the end of the year.

-AFL Career - St Kilda Football Club
+St Kilda Football (2007-2011)

-2006 Trade Period
+2006 Trade period

 With Michael Gardiner's football career in limbo due to his effective sacking by the West Coast Eagles, speculation linked him with a trade to a Victorian-based club, with St Kilda or Carlton touted as the most likely destination for the ruckman.

 During the 2006 AFL Trade Period, the Eagles traded the former number 1 AFL Draft Pick to St Kilda Saints with a third round draft picks (No. 59), and in return for receiving a third round draft pick (No. 43).
 St Kilda decided to take on the task of physically rehabilitate Gardiner from his persistent injury issues.